dylanbeattie/linebreakers.band/songbook/the-final-shutdown.md

 [Verse]

 F#m                                             Bm
-    The told us that servers, were cattle not pets, F#m
+    They told us that servers, were cattle, not pets, F#m                             E/G#        A
-    They didn't deserve us
-    E/G#     A
-But we've no regrets
+    They didn't deserve us, but we've no regrets
 D              E
   With so much they needed to know
 A     E/G#         F#m     E     D
   we stuck around  (stuck around)
                     C#m           E
-But we've done it all, time to go.
+Now we've done it all, time to go.

 [Chorus]
                F#m        D      Bm      E
 It's the final shutdown...
                F#m        D      Bm      E